 Finished measurements

-The final cowl measurements (blocked):
+The final crochet cowl measurements (blocked):

 S: 51 x 22 cm (approx. 20 x 8.75 in), M: 56.5 x 22 cm (approx. 22.25 x 8.75 in), L: 70 x 22 cm (approx. 27.5 x 8.75 in )